LBC-LNBio/KVFinder-web-portal/README.md

-# KVFinder-web interface (KVshiny)
+# KVFinder-web portal

-Welcome to the KVFinder-web interface (KVshiny), this page was built to help you get started with our web portal for [KVFinder-web service](https://github.com/LBC-LNBio/KVFinder-web-service).
+Welcome to the KVFinder-web portal, this page was built to help you get started with our web portal for [KVFinder-web service](https://github.com/LBC-LNBio/KVFinder-web-service).

 ## KVFinder-web